ResearchComputing/Documentation/docs/running-jobs/slurm-commands.md

 ```

 `scontrol` can also provide information on jobs using the `show job`
 command.
-The information provided from this command is quite extensive
+The information provided by this command is quite extensive
 and detailed, so be sure to either clear your terminal window, grep
 certain information from the command, or pipe the output to a separate
 text file: